Havana syndrome: 2023 U.S. intelligence report

 On March 1, 2023, the House Intelligence Committee released a report, titled "Intelligence Community Assessment", which was jointly prepared by seven U.S. intelligence agencies and published by the Office of the Director of National Intelligence (ODNI).
 The report concluded "that there is no credible evidence that a foreign adversary has a weapon or collection device that is causing AHIs".
 The agencies preparing the report reviewed thousands of possible cases of Havana syndrome.
 The reported stated that there continues to be scientific debate about whether a weapon could produce such health effects.

 Five of the seven agencies involved in generating the report concluded "the available intelligence consistently points against the involvement of US adversaries in causing the reported incidents" and that a foreign adversary's involvement was "very unlikely".
 One of the other agencies concluded that foreign involvement was "unlikely", and the seventh agency declined to make a finding.

 Two of the seven agencies had "high confidence in this judgment while three agencies have moderate confidence".
 Two other agencies judged "that deliberate causal mechanisms are unlikely to have caused AHIs" but those agencies had "low confidence because they judge(d) that radiofrequency (RF) energy is a plausible cause for AHIs, based in part on the findings of the IC Expert Panel and the results of research by some US laboratories."

 Regarding the study, government officials said: "There is no one explanation for these incidents.
 Instead, there are many different possible causes including environmental as well as social factors and preexisting medical conditions."
 The officials also said that the investigative efforts were 'extremely aggressive' and involved "a high degree of risk", and "Intelligence officers vigorously studied what happened in the hours, days and weeks surrounding the incidents...
 In some instances they found malfunctioning HVAC systems, which can cause discomfort to humans, and in other cases there were computer mice that created surprising disruptions...
 We weren't finding what we expected to find...
 There is no one explanation for any of this."

 Of the report, CIA Director William J. Burns said, "The intelligence community assessment released today by ODNI reflects more than two years of rigorous, painstaking collection, investigative work, and analysis by IC agencies including CIA...
 We applied the agency's very best operational, analytic, and technical tradecraft to what is one of the largest and most intensive investigations in the agency's history."

-Politico summarized the results by saying, "The finding undercuts a years-long narrative, propped up by more than a thousand reports from government employees, that a foreign adversary used pulsed electro-magnetic energy waves to sicken Americans."
+Politico summarized the results by saying, "The finding undercuts a years-long narrative, propped up by more than a thousand reports from government employees, that a foreign adversary used pulsed electromagnetic energy waves to sicken Americans."